kangwijen/nullog/README.md

 - `USER_EMAIL_NLG`: Your email address
 - `USER_PASSWORD_NLG`: Your password
 - `SATURDAY_SUBMISSION`: Set to "true" to allow Saturday submissions

+### Sessions and Cookies
+- The app securely stores session cookies and user agent (encrypted) and reuses them for API calls.
+- If cookies are missing or stale, it automatically logs in again and refreshes the session.
+- You’ll still be asked to choose odd semester at the start so the correct term is selected during login.

 ## ⚠️ Disclaimer